-Students who fail to respond to frequent email or phone communications from the field office regarding placement may have holds placed on their accounts by the Registrar's Office and risk delaying their advancement in the MSW program.
-In some cases, a Status Review may be
+Students who fail to respond to frequent email or phone communications from the field office regarding placement may have holds placed on their accounts by the Registrar's Office and risk

 PLACEMENT INTERVIEW

 Once the potential agency is identified for the student, the student must complete a professional field placement interview with an agency supervisor to determine his or her acceptability for placement.
 Students not accepted by the assigned agency due to non-agency issues may need to meet with the field office staff to re-evaluate placement status, and may be required to seek the assistance of career services available to all UB students.
 Students will be given reasons for non-acceptance.
 Once a student accepts a placement offer from an agency, it is considered a professional obligation that is made.
 It is expected that students will honor the original commitment made by accepting the placement.
 No additional outreach or placement efforts should be made once a student is confirmed with a placement.